Optimal local laws and CLT for the circular Riesz gas: Near-optimal rigidity

 \subsection{Reduction to a block average}

-In this subsection we implement a method of \cite{bourgade2012bulk}, consisting in replacing the position of a point $x_i$ by a block average at a certain scale.
-For each $i\in \{1,\ldots,N\}$ and $1\leq k\leq \hN$, let $I_k(i)$ stand for the interval of indices Define the block average
+In this subsection, we implement a method developed in \cite{bourgade2014universality} to study the fluctuations of particle positions.
+The strategy consists of replacing a single point \( x_i \) with the average of the \( x_j \)'s over a block centered at \( x_i \).